mitmproxy/mitmproxy/release/README.md

 3. The spawned workflow runs will require manual confirmation on GitHub which you need to approve twice: https://github.com/mitmproxy/mitmproxy/actions
 4. Once everything has been deployed, update the website.
+5. Verify that the front-page download links for all platforms are working.

 ### GitHub Releases